Marigoldwu/PyDGC/README.md

 | 11   | Flickr       |7,575|12,047|479,476|9|0.24|
 | 12   | Roman-empire |22,662|300|65,854|18|0.05|

-> More Datasets will be introduced.
+> The 12 datasets above are benchmark datasets introduced in our paper.
+More Datasets will be introduced.

 # Citation